-You will likely be running everyday business operations on your process management tool.
+You will likely be running everyday business operations on your workflow management tool.
 At least one, if not multiple teams will interact with it daily.
 It needs to be a tool that people want to work with – otherwise, they just won't, and will likely revert back to status quo manual operations.

-Bottom line: if your process management tool isn't making it easier (and faster) to organize and execute work, then it wasn't designed well.
+Bottom line: if your workflow management tool isn't making it easier (and faster) to organize and execute work, then it wasn't designed well.
 So do yourself a favor and make good design a priority up front.

-Sticking to these guidelines will help you to identify the right process management solution for your team.
+Sticking to these guidelines will help you to identify the right workflow management solution for your team.
 Speed of implementation, successful adoption, and how quickly you arrive at measurable results will all highly depend on the caliber of the solution.

 Get the latest operations thinking and Next Matter updates once a week.